Detectability of Supermassive Dark Stars with the Roman Space Telescope: Population III/II Galaxies

 In previous work on differentiating galaxies vs. SMDSs in JWST, we (two of us) fixed the stellar masses ($M_{\star}$) of all Pop~II/III galaxies to be equal to the mass of the particular SMDSs considered~\citep{Ilie:2012}.
 However, for objects detected with RST as photometric $\Hdrop$ dropouts, if a spectral analysis is not available, the mass and nature of the object in question would still be uncertain.
 The only available observables, in this scenario, would be the AB magnitudes for this object in the various bands it is detected, and, if resolved, an estimation of its effective radius.

 Hence we address the question: Would it be possible, using only photometry, signal to noise ratios, and image morphology, to differentiate between a SMDSs and a Pop~III/II galaxy as potential candidates for this object?
 Our approach is to compare SDMSs and Pop~III/II galaxies with same absolute magnitude in the $F_{184}$ band as the SMDSs we compare them against.
-The reason we chose this band is that it is bridging the gap between the $H_{158}$ and the $K_{213}$ band, which invovle the only three RST filters in which the flux is not completely absorbed by neutral hydrogen in the IGM, for objects emitting at $z\gtrsim 12$.
+The reason we chose this band is that it is bridging the gap between the $H_{158}$ and the $K_{213}$ band, which invovle the only three RST filters in which the flux is not completely attenuated by neutral hydrogen in the IGM, for objects emitting at $z\gtrsim 12$.
 Moreover, for objects at $z\sim 12$, which are our primary targets in this paper, the $F_{184}$ band is not affected by any emission or absorption features in the spectra of galaxies or SMDSs, respectively (See Fig.~\ref{fig:Pop3spectra}).
 Lastly, for a $\Hdrop$ photometric detection, the object would typically be brightest (have lowest AB magnitude) in the $F_{184}$ filter.

-In Fig.~\ref{fig:Pop3scaled} we plot the corresponding stellar mass we found for each of the Pop~III/II galaxies considered in such a way that their AB magnitudes in the $F_{184}$ band match those of a $10^6\Msun$ SMDSs formed via AC (right panel) or via DM capture (left panel), assuming $z_{emi}\sim 12$ for all objects.
-In order to find the stellar mass ($M_\star$) for each galaxy we assumed, following~\cite{Zackrisson2011}, that the total brightness of the galaxy is proportional to the stellar mass $L \propto M$.
-This is a valid assumption for purely stellar spectra, i.e. for type C galaxies that have a gas covering factor $f_{cov}=0$.
-For galaxies with non-zero gas covering factor the assumption holds, as long as the stellar mass of the galaxy is not much greater than $10^9\Msun$, when the nebular emission can start to have a slightly mass dependent contribution to the spectrum.
-For the Pop~III/II galaxies we compare against SMDSs we find that this approximation is warranted, as can be seen from Fig.~\ref{fig:Pop3scaled}, where even the most massive galaxy considered is below $10^{10}~\Msun$.
+In Fig.~\ref{fig:Pop3scaled} we plot the corresponding stellar mass we found for each of the Pop~III/II galaxies considered in such a way that their AB magnitudes in the $F_{184}$ band match those of a $10^6\Msun$ SMDSs formed via AC (right panel) or via DM capture (left panel), assuming $z_{\rm emi}\sim 12$ for all objects.
+In order to find the stellar mass ($M_\star$) for each galaxy we assumed, following~\cite{Zackrisson2011}, that the total brightness of the galaxy is proportional to the stellar mass $L \propto M$.\footnote{This assumption starts to break down for galaxies with non-zero gas covering factor whenever the stellar mass is $\gg 10^9\Msun$.}